whymanthan/qms/README.md

-# Queue Management System
+# Hospital Queue Management System

-A modern, fullstack queue management system built with Java Spring Boot and a beautiful web interface.
-This system allows customers to join a service queue and provides real-time updates to both customers and administrators.
+A modern, fullstack hospital queue management system built with Java Spring Boot and a beautiful web interface.
+This system allows patients to join hospital department queues and provides real-time updates to both patients and hospital staff.

 ## Features

-### Customer Features
+### Patient Features
-- **Join Queue**: Customers can join the queue by providing their name, phone number, and service type
+- **Join Queue**: Patients can join the hospital queue by providing their name, phone number, and department
 - **Real-time Updates**: Live queue position updates and notifications
 - **Queue Status**: View current queue size and estimated wait time
 - **Modern UI**: Beautiful, responsive interface with smooth animations

-### Admin Features
+### Hospital Staff Features
-- **Queue Management**: View and manage the entire queue
+- **Queue Management**: View and manage the entire patient queue
-- **Call Next**: Call the next person in line
+- **Call Next**: Call the next patient in line
-- **Remove Customers**: Remove customers from the queue if needed
+- **Remove Patients**: Remove patients from the queue if needed
 - **Real-time Statistics**: Live updates of queue statistics
 - **Admin Dashboard**: Comprehensive admin panel with queue analytics